p3pfes/dbmirror/README.md

 Also, make sure the tag you add has posts and also has no mistakes regarding syntax.

 Bug reporting: @komeijisatofan on Twitter/X, @the7thone on discord.
+I am not liable for any misuse of the bot by its users.